sarahtanja/lab-book/_posts/2023-01-31-committee-no1.md

 ### Main Questions

-What are the effects of the combined stressors of ocean plastic pollution and ocean heat waves on a coral microbiome and transcriptome
+What are the effects of the combined stressors of ocean plastic pollution and ocean heat waves on a coral microbiome and transcriptome?
 {: .notice--primary}

 Exploring  non-monotonic (non-linear) responses and low-dose effects of endocrine disrupting chemicals (phthalates) associated with ocean plastic pollution on coral reproduction, physiology, gene expression, and microbial community composition